 No, the CPP can only be amended by the Minister.

 - An amendment that proposes to change the zoning of land to a zone in which the CPP do not apply or to change the schedule to clause 51.02 requires authorisation from the Minister before it can be prepared.

 - An amendment that changes the schedule to clause 45.12 (Specific Controls Overlay) in a way that affects land outside the UGB also requires authorisation from the Minister.

 - An amendment that alters the UGB requires both authorisation from the Minister and ratification by Parliament.

 Green Wedge Zone

-The Green Wedge Zone recognises and protects non-urban land outside the UGB in the metropolitan area for its agricultural, environmental, historic, landscape or recreational values, or mineral and stone resources.
+Clause 35.04 (Green Wedge Zone) recognises and protects non-urban land outside the UGB in the metropolitan area for its agricultural, environmental, historic, landscape or recreational values, mineral and stone resources.

-The zone provides opportunity for all agricultural uses and limits non-rural uses to those that either support agriculture or tourism, or that are essential for urban development but cannot locate in urban areas for amenity and other reasons (such as airports, schools, waste treatment plants, land fills and reservoirs).
+The zone provides opportunity for all agricultural uses and limits non-rural uses to those that either support agriculture or tourism, or that are essential for urban development but cannot be located in urban areas for amenity and other reasons.
+Examples are: airports, schools, waste treatment plants, landfills and reservoirs.
 A dwelling requires a permit and is restricted to one dwelling per lot.